hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Which, although true, is equally absurd;
 >
-> 'Tis of a great professor, that's well known,
+> It is of a great professor, that's well known,
 >
 > Who stiles himself inferior to none;
 >